Historical Fiction for Adults, Young and New Adults

 Yankee Tigress 1: Attorney-At-Law: In 1862, Samantha Lee apprentices to take the Maryland Bar exam to be the first female lawyer in the country.
 A staunch abolitionist from a plantation-owning family, her ambitions in jurisprudence are interrupted by the Civil War.
-She is torn between the decision to practice law and one of a more violent nature.
+She is torn between practicing law and nurturing a more clandestine and violent solution.
 This first novel in a series about women treading in areas of a society where men dared them to walk, is Roots meets To Kill a Mockingbird and “Me Too” meets “Black Lives Matter.”
-Adult = 18 and up.
+New adult/Adult = 18 and up.

 ♦♦♦♦♦♦♦♦♦♦♦♦♦